morind/cityzendata.github.io/_posts/2015-03-25-recognize_activity_accelerometer.md

 ### Multinomial Logistic Regression

-Now let use the class LogisticRegressionWithLBFGS to fit a logistic regression multiclass model.
+Now let's use the class LogisticRegressionWithLBFGS to fit a logistic regression multiclass model.
 After that the model is evaluated against the test dataset.

 More about [Multinomial Logistic Regression](https://spark.apache.org/docs/1.3.0/mllib-linear-methods.html).